chezyio/SC3010/README.md

         -   RM must be tamper-proof and protected from unauthorized modification to maintain integrity
     -   Assurance
         -   Validation mechanism must be small enough to be thoroughly analyzed and tested for correctness
+-   Access control policies can be secured with the use of RM to enforce the policies

 #### OS-based RM